Hamilton, South Lanarkshire

-Hamilton (Hamiltoun; Baile Hamaltan /gd/) is a large town in South Lanarkshire, Scotland.
+Hamilton (Hamiltoun; Baile Hamaltan /gd/) is a town in South Lanarkshire, Scotland.
 It serves as the main administrative centre of the South Lanarkshire council area.
 It sits 10 mi south-east of Glasgow, 37 mi south-west of Edinburgh and 74 mi north of Carlisle.
 It is situated on the south bank of the River Clyde at its confluence with the Avon Water.
 Hamilton is the county town of the historic county of Lanarkshire and is the location of the headquarters of the modern local authority of South Lanarkshire.

-The town itself has a population of around 55,000, which makes it the 9th largest locality in Scotland, and anchors a defined settlement of 84,000 (including neighbouring Blantyre, Bothwell and Uddingston) which is the country's 8th largest.
+The town itself has a population of 55,157 in 2022, which makes it the 9th largest locality in Scotland, and anchors a defined settlement of 84,000 (including neighbouring Blantyre, Bothwell and Uddingston) which is the country's 8th largest.